plurby/SignalWire/README.md

     }
 ```

-Now, you need a hub.
-By convention, Wire picks the server hub’s name as Data if it is not specified in the init method of $.wire.init(..).
-In the example you get when you install the Nuget package, you’ll see we are using an Entity Framework Context Provider, for TaskDb.
+Now, you need a hub that uses TaskDb DbContext.
+By convention, Wire expects the server hub’s name as 'Data' if it is not specified in the init method of $.wire.init(..).

+In the example you get (when you install the Nuget package), you’ll see we are using an Entity Framework Context Provider.
 Replace TaskDb with your own EF Data context if required.
 Once you do that, all your collections/sets with in the context can be accessed over the wire.
-In the example, you’ve only on set, that is Tasks.

 ```
 public class Data : DataHub<EFContextProvider<TaskDb>>
 ```

-That's all you need to access collections via the Wire.
+This will expose the collections in TaskDb over the wire, and that's all you need to access collections as shown below.

 ## Initializing and Issuing Queries ##

-SignalWire magically exposes all your Tables/Sets/Collections in your Data back end via the $.wire Javascript object at client side.
+SignalWire magically exposes all the Tables/Sets/Collections in your Data store back end via the $.wire Javascript object at client side.
 You can initialize $.wire using the init() method, which returns a JQuery Deferred.
 Here is a quick example regarding initializing Wire and issuing a LINQ query.

 ```